TACC-Cloud/agave-docs/docs/agave/guides/metadata/introduction.rst

 Metadata
 ========

-The Tapis (Agave) Metadata service allows you to manage metadata and associate it with Agave entities via associated UUIDs.
+The Tapis (Agave) Metadata service allows you to manage metadata and associate it with Tapis (Agave) entities via associated UUIDs.
 It supports JSON schema for structured JSON metadata; it also accepts any valid JSON-formatted metadata or plain text String when no schema is specified.
-As with other Agave services, a full access control layer is available, enabling you to keep your metadata private or share it with your colleagues.
+As with other Tapis (Agave) services, a full access control layer is available, enabling you to keep your metadata private or share it with your colleagues.

 Metadata Structure
 ------------------